Frequently Asked Questions

 - Can we identify one or more commercial opportunities?

-- How big is the potential market?
+- How big is the potential patient population?

 - Are there significant limitations to the technology?